kferris10/506-final/index.md

 <img src="assets/fig/residVsPre.png" title="plot of chunk residVsPre" alt="plot of chunk residVsPre" style="display: block; margin: auto;" />

 The residuals vs fitted values plot is located below.
-There do not appear to be any noticable patterns so the constant variance assumption is probably okay.
+There do not appear to be any noticeable patterns so the constant variance assumption is probably okay.
 <img src="assets/fig/residVsFitted.png" title="plot of chunk residVsFitted" alt="plot of chunk residVsFitted" style="display: block; margin: auto;" />

 In the model, I assumed that all the random terms were normally distributed.
 I can check these assumptions by making normal quantiles plots for each term.
 These plots are located below.
-There are a few outlying points in the tail of the residuals, but we have a large dataset so this is not too uncommon.
+There are a few outlying points in the tail of the residuals, but we have a large data set so this is not too uncommon.
 Otherwise, these plots all look pretty good so the normality assumptions are probably okay.
 <img src="assets/fig/normalQQ.png" title="plot of chunk normalQQ" alt="plot of chunk normalQQ" style="display: block; margin: auto;" />